LSI (Latent Semantic Indexing) keywords are an important part of SEO.

 This shows that Google understands that these concepts are related to the keyword “cold brew coffee.”

-As a result, LSI keywords have become more important for SEO.
+As a result, LSI keywords have become an essential aspect of SEO, and content creation.

 Are LSI Keywords Like Synonyms?